 Clients Tell Their Own Story

-Therapists allow clients to talk about themselves and their lives to help both themselves and the therapist develop a deeper understanding.
+Therapists allow clients to talk about themselves and their lives to help both themselves and the therapist develop a deeper understanding of their situation.
 This is an important component of therapy because it helps the client become aware of their outlook and language.
-Then, the therapist can help the client reframe the way they view themselves and life.
+Then, the therapist can help the client reframe the way they view themselves and life in general.

 Flexibility